Career Defined for Adult Literacy Teacher

 Employment and Salary Outlook

-The BLS reported that employment opportunities for adult literacy and GED teachers were expected to be fast as average in the coming years, increasing at a rate of 7% from 2014-2024.
-The median salary for adult literacy teachers was $50,280 in May 2015, according to the BLS.
+The BLS reported that employment opportunities for adult literacy and GED teachers were expected to decline in the coming years at a rate of 5% from 2016-2026.
+The median salary for adult literacy teachers was $52,100 in May 2017, according to the BLS.